kevincasey1222/graph-auth0/docs/jupiterone.md

 # Integration with JupiterOne

-## {{provider}} + JupiterOne Integration Benefits
+## Auth0 + JupiterOne Integration Benefits

-TODO: Iterate the benefits of ingesting data from the provider into JupiterOne.
-Consider the following examples:

-- Visualize {{provider}} services, teams, and users in the JupiterOne graph.
+- Visualize Auth0 clients (applications) and users in the JupiterOne graph.
-- Map {{provider}} users to employees in your JupiterOne account.
+- Map Auth0 users to employees in your JupiterOne account.
-- Monitor changes to {{provider}} users using JupiterOne alerts.
+- Monitor changes to Auth0 users using JupiterOne alerts.

 ## How it Works

-TODO: Iterate significant activities the integration enables.
-Consider the following examples:

-- JupiterOne periodically fetches services, teams, and users from {{provider}}
-  to update the graph.
+- JupiterOne periodically fetches clients and users from Auth0 to update the graph.
 - Write JupiterOne queries to review and monitor updates to the graph, or leverage existing queries.
 - Configure alerts to take action when JupiterOne graph changes, or leverage existing alerts.

 ## Requirements

-TODO: Iterate requirements for setting up the integration.
-Consider the following examples:

-- {{provider}} supports the OAuth2 Client Credential flow.
-You must have a Administrator user account.
+- Auth0 supports the OAuth2 Client Credential flow.
+You will need to have access to the Auth0 management dashboard and be able to enable permissions for a Machine-to-Machine application.
-- JupiterOne requires a REST API key.
-You need permission to create a user in
-  {{provider}} that will be used to obtain the API key.
 - You must have permission in JupiterOne to install new integrations.

 ## Support